-Gasshole: Burping for Arin and Danny, farting for Jon.
+Gasshole: Burping for Arin, Danny, and Ross, farting for Jon.

 Gender-Blender Name: When it comes to naming Pokemon they typically don't take the Pokemon's gender into account, such as naming a female Lotad after George Lopez.
 They also intended to name a female Poochyena "Bakuhaku♂♂", but Arin got the gender symbols mixed up.

 Fuck King was the name of a female Oddish that the Grumps caught in Pokemon Fire Red.

 Gender Flip: Discussed in their Bayonetta playthrough.
 Jon and Arin talk about what a The Legend of Zelda game would be like if Link were a girl saving Zelda the prince rather than princess, or if Zelda and Link were simply to switch places for a change, with Link getting kidnapped and Zelda saving the day.
 Jon and Arin also express interest in playing a game in which a girl goes on a journey to rescue a prince or a male Living MacGuffin.
 Also, Rule 63Game Grumps artisathing.

 Genius Ditz: As opposed to Arin, who is more Book Dumb, Jon actually has a surprisingly broad education, and is well versed in Disney lore and musical theatre amongst other things.
 However, virtually any time he tries to talk about something other than those particular topics he gets bogged down in malapropisms and misconceptions.

 Genre Shift: While the show is always comedic to some extent, the type of humor often changes depending on what game they're playing, and some games are even the subject of serious discussions between the two about game design.